GiovannyJTT/Smooth-Dragon/README.md

 * User Interface (sliders, toggles, buttons)
 * Finite State Machine to handle "shooting robot"
 * Collision detection using AABB

-This WebGL app can be visualized in github pages because is a "front-end" only (all models have been converted to data structures and stored in JS files for fast loading).

 ---